mjordan/islandora_workbench_docs/docs/drupal_and_workbench.md

 ## REST

-!!! info inline end "Relevance to using Workbench"
+!!! success inline end "Relevance to using Workbench"
-     As a Workbench user, you don't need to know anything about REST, but if you encounter a problem using Workbench, you may be asked to provide your log file, which may contain some raw REST data.
+     As a Workbench user, you don't need to know anything about REST, but if you encounter a problem using Workbench and reach out for help, you might be asked to provide your log file, which will likely contain some raw REST data.

 REST is the protocol that Workbench uses to interact with Drupal.
 However, as a user of Workbench, you don't need to know anything about REST - it's Workbench's job to shield you from all that complexity.